 “No fuck!
 Having said it before…” Damn…

 Even so, we keep on drinking till…

-Truly, Aia just entered the pub and nears us.
+Truly, Aia just entered the pub and approaches us.
 I look at her without being able to maintain myself straight.
 What a beauty, not even drunk changes that…

 “Fuckin’ great!
 Heheh~” laughs Jim.

-“I believe you, Kira,” she giggles, “But how many did you have already?”
+“I believe you, Kira,” she giggles.
+“But how many have you had already?”

 “Each of them had eleven…” laughs Buz.

 “No fuck!
-Buz, Kira isn’t used to drinking at low gravity.”
+Buz, Kira isn’t used to drinking at low grav.”